scds/intro-git/lessons/lesson1.md

 ### Git Config - Default Text Editor

-Occasionally when using Git, it'll ask you to edit text in a text editor.
+Occasionally, when using Git, it'll ask you to edit text in a text editor.
 By default, Git uses Vim, a text editor within the command-line interface.
-This is a popular choice by many, but it's also difficult to learn and use if you're new to the command-line interface.
+This is a popular choice for many, but it's also difficult to learn and use if you're new to the command-line interface.

 To set up a custom text editor, we have to change the `core.editor` config setting.
 On Windows, Notepad is a popular option.
 MacOS and Linux users may prefer the `nano -w` setting.